Is Lille (France) Worth Visiting? Yes, It’s Fab! Here’s Why

 That’s a wrap!

-If you’re looking for a destination that offers easy access, authentic French culture, delicious food, cool old buildings, and impressive museums, Lille is definitely worth a visit!
+If you’re looking for a destination that offers easy access, authentic French culture, delicious food, cool old buildings, and impressive museums, Lille is definitely worth a visit.
 Explore the map below for my recommended things to see and do when visiting Lille.